Science Seen Physicist and Time One author Colin Gillespie helps you understand your world.

 After trillions of collisions, the LHC has found no WIMPs, indeed no supersymmetric particles at all.
 The pressure’s on.
 As I mentioned in The Supersymmetry Calamity a year ago, the atmosphere at CERN was already being described as ‘panic’.

 Of course if WIMPs are real we don’t need to manufacture them.
 They are all around.
-More than two xenon1t_outercryostatdozen different experiments have been trolling for them.
+More than two dozen different experiments have been trolling for them.
 All produce the same result.
 Nada.
 The latest and perhaps last try is known as XENON1T.
 It should start looking for WIMPs next month deep in an Italian mountain called Gran Sasso d’Italia.
 If XENON1T too finds none, maybe even the most dedicated fan of WIMPs will abandon them.

 My money, as readers will recall, says that the missing matter is invisible black holes that were created in the first moments of the universe.
 That bet started to look even better with last week’s news that LIGO had detected the collision of two thirty-solar-mass black holes.
 Black holes were long ago written off as Dark Matter candidates because theory says such medium-sized black holes should not exist.
 And now our first direct black-hole detection finds not only one but two of them.